 Diabetic retinopathy has four stages:

-All people with diabetes – both type 1 and type 2 – are at risk with nearly one in five people with Type 2 diabetes having a significant degree of retinopathy when they are diagnosed.
-That is why everyone with diabetes should have a comprehensive eye exam at least once a year.
-If you have diabetic retinopathy, treatment is available to help prevent its progression.
+All people with diabetes – both type 1 and type 2 – are at risk.
+That is why everyone with diabetes should get a comprehensive eye exam at least once a year.
+Between 40-45% of Americans diagnosed with diabetes have some stage of diabetic retinopathy.
+If you have diabetic retinopathy, your doctor can recommend treatment to help prevent its progression.
 During pregnancy, diabetic retinopathy may be a problem for women with diabetes.
 To protect vision, every pregnant woman with diabetes should have a comprehensive eye exam as soon as possible.
 Your doctor may recommend additional exams during your pregnancy.

 Blood vessels damaged from diabetic retinopathy can cause vision loss in two ways: